-Today, we’re revealing all the PPC pros and cons we consider for each client so you can decide whether or not Google advertising will work for you (and, if so, how to combine it with content marketing to really maximize your results!)
+Today, we’re revealing all the PPC pros and cons we consider for each client so you can decide whether or not Google advertising or social media advertising will work for you (and, if so, how to combine it with content marketing to really maximize your results!)

 PPC Pro: Immediate Visibility

 One of our favorite parts of Google advertising is that a paid search campaign works instantly.
-Users who search the terms you specify will see your business at the top of their search results, so you can draw those eyes to your site and convert those visitors to sales.
+Users who search the terms you specify will see your business at the top of their search results, so you can draw those eyes to your site and hopefully convert those visitors to leads.

 If you’re launching a new business or website, it’s going to take some time to generate organic traffic.
 You can give your site an immediate traffic boost with a PPC ad campaign, so people can find you right away as you wait for your site to climb the Google search rankings.
+The same is often true for social media marketing.
+Companies who are just starting out might have a hard time growing their following organically, and will use paid ads to share their posts with a specific demographic that might not only click on the ad, but follow the account and interact with the company down the line.
 This makes pay per click an appealing tool for businesses that need sales quickly and are just starting to build out their content for organic growth.

 PPC Con: No Longevity

-While we do love that pay per click grants you immediate visibility, the flip side of that coin is that leads dry up the day you quit paying for Google advertising or social media advertising.
+While we do love that pay per click grants you immediate visibility, the flip side of that coin is that influx of leads drop off the day you quit paying for Google advertising or social media advertising.
 For many companies, this makes PPC too expensive to be a long-term strategy.

 These pros and cons of paid advertising typically lead us to recommend that businesses pair PPC with other digital marketing strategies.
 With content marketing, for example, you will make an initial investment in creating the content, but once you climb the search results, you can continue reaching prospects for free for a long time and pull back on your paid advertising budget.